-Strategic Innovation Lab Inspires Ideas To Shape Cultural Landscape
+Strategic Innovation Lab Inspires Ideas to Shape Cultural Landscape

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) Dubai Culture and Arts Authority (Dubai Culture) hosted a strategic innovation lab at Al Safa Art and Design Library to explore forward-thinking ideas for its 2026–2033 Strategy and reinforce its role in advancing the emirate's cultural and creative industries (CCIs).
+Dubai Culture and Arts Authority (Dubai Culture) hosted a strategic innovation lab at Al Safa Art and Design Library to explore forward-thinking ideas for its–2026–2033 Strategy and reinforce its role in advancing the ’mirate’s cultural and creative industries (CCIs).

+The innovation lab is the first in a series of strategic interventions that will engage Duba’ Culture’s key internal and external stakeholders including all its employees, government entities, the private and academic sector and a wide representation from the creative community and the wider community.
+The Authority is committed to a collaborative and inclusive approach in shaping it new strategy ensuring alignment, shared ownership and relevance, and lasting impact from the design phase onward.

 Legal Disclaimer: